codeforamerica/la_message/README.md

-# LA Message
+# LA'MESSAGE

 A barebones Ruby on Rails application for sending and tracking SMS messages in Louisiana via Twilio.
+This was used in the second half of 2019 to support the LA'MESSAGE pilot by the Integrated Benefits initiative.
+Specifically, this was used to send text messages to Medicaid clients.

 ## Usage